romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 Unfortunately, Scrum has become kind of a buzzword in the last few years and many people in the software industry say they use Scrum when in reality they are not following many of the key principles...
 If you are new to Scrum, I encourage you to read [The Scrum Guide](http://www.scrumguides.org/) which is a fantastic 16-pages document written by the creators of the framework describing its principles.
 You can also find information on XP practices [here](http://www.extremeprogramming.org/rules.html).
 Too tired to read?
 Then a good alternative are these [great videos about the scrum framework](http://scrumtrainingseries.com/).

-Although I think Scrum is a great framework for software development, I agree with [Jason Fried](https://twitter.com/jasonfried/status/700746928020176896) and [some others](http://www.agile-doctor.com/2016/03/10/maybe-time-stop-using-word-sprint/) that are showing concerns about the word 'sprint'.
+Although I think Scrum is a great framework for software development, I agree with [Jason Fried](https://twitter.com/jasonfried/status/700746928020176896) and [some others](http://www.agile-doctor.com/2016/03/10/maybe-time-stop-using-word-sprint/) that are showing *concerns about the word 'sprint'*.
 As they have highlighted, it can be misinterpreted, leading to behaviors that go against sustainable development, a core [agile principle](http://agilemanifesto.org/principles.html).
-For that reason, in this article I have decided to use the word "cycle" instead.
+For that reason, in this article *I have decided to use the word "cycle" instead.*

 Having these definitions are clear, all we need to do to get more accurate time estimates for our software project, is to follow 4 simple steps that I will describe below.
 If you follow these steps properly, you will get more accurate time estimates than the ones you may get by asking developers, besides avoiding all the misunderstandings time estimates create.
 And what is even better, you will be able to rearrange the pending features (adding, removing or moving them) and get approximate release dates automatically.